mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 Define a max spot price, a target capacity (instance, vCPU, ram) and per instance attributes, get instance when current price is less than defined max spot price.
 Instance is terminated or stopped when price is greater than defined max spot price with 2 minute grace period.
+Interruption refers to returning instance when AWS EC2 needs the capacity back in exchange for steep discounts.

 ![ec2 spt life](ec2-spt-lc.PNG)